Nachtalb/nicotine_plus_plugin_template/README.md

     - `self.last_run`: Unix timestamp of last job execution

-### PLUGININFO / Releaser

-- Instead of writing a plugin description painstakingly into `PLUGININFO` yourself where you have to escape `"` chars and replace new lines with `\n` you can use `DESCRIPTION` instead.
-This file will be minimized and put into `PLUGININFO` during releasing.
-- To release a new vewion use the `./releaser` script (it uses the [fish shell](https://fishshell.com/) which is not POSIX compatible so it won't work with bash)
-  - It will change the prefix from `/dfoo` to `/foo` for the release
-  - It will remove the `DEV` suffix from the plugin for the release
-  - It will minimize the `DESCRIPTION` and put it into the `PLUGININFO`
-  - It will increase the version by `0.0.1` by default.
-Change that if needed
-  - After the release the version will be `x.x.x.dev0`

 ### Default commands

 - `/prefix-update`: The plugin comes with an automatic update check from the start.
 It will periodically ask github for any new updates and will prompt the user.
 This can be disabled with a checkbox in the plugin preferences.